Laser World of Photonics 2023

 RF PIC Evaluation with RFconnect

-A compact RF PIC assembly for fast and convenient prototype development up to 40 GHz
+A compact assembly for convenient and cost-effective evaluation up to 40 GHz

-RFconnect, Fraunhofer HHI’s new fiber coupled RF PIC assembly, states a compatible expansion of the already established DC multisource PIConnect.
-The thermally controllable assembly with 8 RF & optical ports and 42 DC ports facilitates the connection of RF measurement equipment.
+RFconnect, Fraunhofer HHI’s new fiber coupled RF PIC assembly, states a compatible expansion of the already established and successful DC multisource PIConnect.
+The thermally controllable assembly with 8 RF & optical ports as well as 42 DC ports facilitates the connection of RF measurement equipment.

-We present the newest generation of fiber-coupled terahertz modules for application in spectroscopy and non-destructive testing as well as 6G communications.
+We present the newest generation of fiber-coupled terahertz modules for application in spectroscopy and non-destructive testing.

-Our newly developed semiconductor layers make it possible to raise the terahertz output power to 970 µW and thus increase the dynamic range.
-This can lead, for example, to a significant improvement in the reliability of thickness determination of very thin layers.
+Our newly developed semiconductor layers make it possible to raise the terahertz output power to 970 µW, thus increasing the dynamic range of pulsed terahertz systems.
+This leads, for example, to a significant improvement in the reliability of thickness determination of very thin layers.

 Test and Measurement for 6G and Beyond